northlands-io/permuteseq/README.md

 ## Disclaimer

-The library should not be considered cryptographically strong or used to sensitive data. *This is not a true encryption algorithm.*
+The library should not be considered cryptographically strong or used to sensitive data.

 ## Credits